 Many adoptive parents choose international adoption because they are worried the child’s birthparents might try to take back the adopted child after some time has passed.
 After a domestic adoption is finalized, the birthparents will have legally terminated all parental rights.
 The vast majority of domestic adoptions are not disrupted or revoked.
 Not only is it extremely rare for that to happen, it’s also usually the result of questionable legal practices.

 Angel Adoption specializes in domestic newborn adoption.
-We work with adoptive families and birthmothers across the United States, and we are extremely proud of our 98% adoption success rate.
+We work with adoptive families and expectant mothers across the United States.
 If you’re interested in achieving your dreams of parenthood through domestic adoption, contact us today!